QMTesting/qmtesting.github.io/_posts/2025-05-17-Functional_Testing.md

 #### 7. Prioritize Test Cases:
    Focusing on the most critical and high-risk functionalities first, and then expanding the test coverage incrementally, can help optimize the testing process and ensure that the most important aspects of the software are thoroughly validated.

-#### 8. Test Data Management:Manage test data effectively to ensure that it is relevant, representative, and covers a wide range of scenarios.
+#### 8. Test Data Management:
+Manage test data effectively to ensure that it is relevant, representative, and covers a wide range of scenarios.
 Consider using automated tools or scripts for generating and managing test data.

 #### 9. Test Automation:Automate repetitive and time-consuming test cases to improve efficiency and reduce manual effort.
 Focus on automating regression tests, smoke tests, and critical functionalities.